chris2402/PollApplication/convention.md

 # Code convnetions
 * use camelCase on all variables
 * descriptive variable and method names
 * No "else" if the "if" statement contains "return"
+* use JavaDoc on more complicated methods

 # Github convention